 Our list of teas is on the shorter side.
 Value and excellence are what we look for in our teas no matter the price level.
 Yes, the best teas tend to be higher-priced, but all of our teas are impressive for their cost, otherwise they don’t make the cut.
 While we started domestic tea sales in China years ago our plan was to open a retail store in the US, which is exactly what we did in the Pearl District of Portland, Oregon.

 A few closing words—almost all the growers we work with uphold or exceed an organic standard, though only 2 are certified organic.
 The expense is far too high for most family tea farms.
+To offer positive proof, we have put some of our teas through the costly process of laboratory analysis and all came back completely clean--see results on our Laboratory Analysis header.
 We continue to partner with the same growers every year, personally traveling to the tea mountains in Chaozhou, Yunnan, Guizhou, and Fujian inspecting each year’s harvest to select the season’s best.
 All of our tea is hand-picked and hand-finished, usually by the family themselves.
 Most is from the first spring harvest on the high rural mountains.
 High mountain tea is slower growing than lower mountain tea and slower growing means more nutrient, fragrance and flavor molecules in the tea.

 And yes. our restaurant is coming soon...